pixijs/pixi-heaven/README.md

-# pixi-color-transform
+# pixi-heaven

-WORK IN PROGRESS, IT IS NOT IN WORKING CONDITION YET

-Allows to use advanced color modes.
+This is heaven for sprites.
+Want to color them better?
+Wanna use advanced colors?
+Its all here!

+* Advanced color modes
+* Polygon packing

 It can affect performance.
 Though what is performance, when you game looks like s@#$?